fernandezseb/fernandezseb.github.io/_drafts/a-simple-jvm.markdown

 - Java 8
 ---

 The last [post]({% post_url 2023-11-08-a-simple-class-file-parser %}) was about a class file parser that I worked on for some time.
 In the meantime, I integrated this parser in a new project that aims to implement a simple JVM.
 The project is called VigurVM.
 Named after an island from Iceland.
-The JVM has the same target, class files compiled for the Java 8 standard (class file version 52).
+The source code, can be found on my personal Github at [https://github.com/fernandezseb/Experimental-VigurVM](https://github.com/fernandezseb/Experimental-VigurVM).

 The main goal at the moment of the project is to be able to print at least Hello World to standard out.
 For this to work, the JVM has to set up a PrintStream at System.out.[^1] This object and all of its dependencies need to be created by the JVM.
 At the moment it is not yet possible to do this with the current instructions and standard library native method implementations.